BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 #### **resolution**

 Rendering resolution.
 There may be special occasions when you want to change the resolution.
 In most cases do not set this value.

+#### **cameraFacing**

+Whether to use camera facing for the line.
+Defaults to `true`.
+If set to `true` you have to use the `GreasedLineMesh` class to create the mesh.
+If set to `false` you have to use the `GreasedLineRibbonMesh` class.
+The builder function takes automatically care of this decision and sets this value automatically to `false` if `ribbonOptiions` is present in the `GreasedLineBuilderMeshOptions`.

 ## GreasedLine materials